 Types of Criminal Cases & Charges We Defend in Miami, FL

 Over the past two decades, we have defended a wide range of clients in both state and federal criminal charges.
 We have also defended hundreds of juveniles in delinquency court.
-Although there are important differences between juvenile, state, and federal criminal cases, in the end, they all share one defining characteristic: the government accusing someone of a crime.
+Although there are essential differences between juvenile, state, and federal criminal cases, in the end, they all share one defining characteristic: the government accusing someone of a crime.

 Criminal Law Cases: What Are They?